Robin Ciric

 Robin Ciric (born 8 February 1997) is a Dutch kickboxer currently competing in the welterweight division.
 He is the former Enfusion 80 kg champion.

 He first entered the Combat Press rankings in November 2021.
 He has been ranked as high as the eighth best welterweight in the world by Combat Press.
-He hasn't been ranked by Combat Press since December 2022 after his loss to Teodor Hristov.
+He has not been ranked by Combat Press since December 2022, after his loss to Teodor Hristov.

 Kickboxing career

 In December 2019, Ciric fought under the banner of the Fighters Glory promotion, where he faced the WMO champion Samih Mimouni.
 Ciric won the fight by a second-round knockout.

 At Enfusion 83, Ciric fought Vladimír Moravčík for the Enfusion -80 kg title.
 He defeated Moravčík by a fourth-round TKO.
 Ciric fought three more non-title bouts in 2019, scoring knockouts of Mbamba Cauwenbergh, Giuseppe De Domenico and Samih Mimouni.

 He was scheduled to fight Jeroen van Diemen on September 19 in a non-title fight and will defend his 80 kg title against Mohammed Ghaedibardeh in November 2020.
 Ghaedibardeh was unable to travel due to travel restrictions caused by the COVID-19 pandemic, and was replaced by Lofti Amri.
 He defeated Jeroen van Diemen by unanimous decision.
 His planned title defense was postponed because of restrictions related to the COVID-19 pandemic.

 Ciric was scheduled for a welterweight bout against Florin Lambagiu on December 15, 2021, at Dynamite Fighting Show 13: Night of Champions.
 However, the fight was cancelled two weeks before taking place as Ciric tested positive for COVID-19.

 Ciric faced Arbi Emiev at Fair Fight XVI on February 12, 2022.
 He won the fight by unanimous decision.
 Ciric was next booked to face Mohamed Touchassie for the vacant Enfusion Welterweight World Championship at Enfusion 109 on June 18, 2022.
 He lost the fight by decision.

 Ciric was expected to face Endy Semeleer in the main event of Glory Rivals 2 on September 17, 2022.
 He withdrew from the fight in August 29, after testing positive for COVID-19.

 Ciric faced Jay Overmeer at Glory Rivals 3 on November 5, 2022.
 He lost the fight by unanimous decision.

 Ciric faced Jos Van Belzen at Glory 83 on February 11, 2023.
 He won the fight by unanimous decision.

 Ciric faced Chico Kwasi at Glory 86 on May 27, 2023.
 He lost the fight by unanimous decision.